lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 thing against cancer.
 We will talk about those cases in section 2.

 How do you communicate a research which is not strongly established?
-Obviously you factor in the risk and play it safe by saying that *"thing X, might lead to cancer"*. *Might*, because scientists are not sure. *Might*, because the explosive mutability of information can't be controlled. *Might*, because you really understand the uncertainties and are willing to go an extra mile to
+Obviously you factor in the risk and play it safe by saying that *"thing X might lead to cancer"*. *Might*, because scientists are not sure. *Might*, because the explosive mutability of information can't be controlled. *Might*, because you really understand the uncertainties and are willing to go an extra mile to